 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. Land Use and Planning.
-Would the Project: 1) Physically divide an established community? ✓ 2) ✓ 3) Conflict with any applicable habitat conservation plan or natural community conservation plan? ✓
+Would the Project: 1) Physically divide an established community? ✓ 2) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? ✓ 3) Conflict with any applicable habitat conservation plan or natural community conservation plan? √

 The project site is within the boundaries of the Merced City Limits.
 It would not physically divide the community as it is already part of the City.
+The extension of Capella Drive would improve street connectivity for this neighborhood.
 This potential impact is less than significant.

-The project site is currently reserved for residential purposes, which would allow three units for each of the 4 parcels in questions.
-The proposed land use amendment would slightly increase residential density to 4 units per parcel.
+The project site is currently zoned Urban Transition, which would allow the existing single-family home and the continued land use policy in place when this site was in County jurisdiction.
+The proposed land use amendment would increase residential density to 4.5 units per acre, which is within the allowable range of 2 to 6 dwelling units per acre for the existing General Plan designation of Low Density Residential (LDR).
 Therefore, this impact is less than significant.